imcf/auto-tx/README.md

 folder has to exist on this network share, the name of the folder being the (short) AD account name (i.e. the login name or *sAMAccountName*) of the user.

+- spooling
+- temp location
-- AD-function-account
+- finalize
-- remote share with username folders

 ## Under the hood

 For the actual transfer task, the service is using a C# wrapper for the Microsoft RoboCopy tool called [RoboSharp][web_robosharp].

+Logging is done using the amazing [NLog][web_nlog] framework, allowing a great deal of flexibility in terms of log levels, targets (file, email, eventlog) and rules.

 ## Requirements

-- **ActiveDirectory integration:** service account, local r/w, remote w
+- **ActiveDirectory integration:** no authentication mechanisms for the target storage are currently supported, meaning the function account running the service on the client has to have local read-write permissions as well as full write permissions on the target location.
+The reason behind this is to avoid having to administer local accounts on all clients as well as having easy access to user information (email addresses, ...).
-- **.NET Framework:** version 4.5 required
+- **.NET Framework:** version 4.5 required.
-- **Windows 7, 64 bit:** currently only this has been tested, 32 bit support is planned as well as support for newer Windows versions (Server 2012 is confimed as *not-working* at the moment).
+- **Windows 7 / Server 2012 R2:** the service has been tested on those versions
+  of Windows, other versions sharing the same kernels (*Server 2008 R2*, *Windows 8.1*) should be compatible as well but have yet been tested.
+- **64 bit:** currently only 64-bit versions are available (mostly due to lack of options for testing), 32-bit support is planned though.

 ## Installation

+**TODO: rework section!**

-Currently the service doesn't have a *conventional* installer but rather has to be registered using the `InstallUtil.exe` tool coming with the .NET framework.
+~~Currently the service doesn't have a *conventional* installer but rather has to be registered using the `InstallUtil.exe` tool coming with the .NET framework.
 A PowerShell script to help with the installation is provided with each AutoTx package.
-To use the script, follow these steps:
+To use the script, follow these steps:~~

 - Log on to the computer using an account with adminstrative privileges.
 - Edit the `ScriptsConfig.ps1` settings file, adjust the values according to